Happy Valley bucket list

 - Give a boost to new businesses.
 Belle Mercantile, Art Ala Cart, Axemann Brewery, Pine Grove Hall, University Wine Company’s new tasting room, Titan Market are among the businesses that opened during or directly before the pandemic.

 - Enjoy a new season of Spikes baseball.
-Major League Baseball’s inaugural Draft League kicked off last month, bringing another exciting season of State College Spikes baseball to Happy Valley.
+Major League Baseball’s inaugural Draft League kicked off in 2021, bringing another exciting season of State College Spikes baseball to Happy Valley.
 What hasn’t changed is the comfortable, family friendly atmosphere at Medlar Field at Lubrano Park, always enjoyable entertainment and delicious ballpark food.

 - Discover new old finds.
 Happy Valley’s antique and vintage shops are full of unique finds.
 Philipsburg’s Shindig Alley specializes in Mid-Century Modern; Apple Hill Antiques in State College is one of central Pennsylvania’s premier antique co-ops.
-The Great Mish Mosh is a “great collection of everything” and one of many browse-worthy antique stores in Bellefonte.
+The Great Mish Mosh is a “great collection of everything” and one of many browse-worthy antique stores in Bellefonte, I-99 Antiques in Tyrone is multiple floors of treasures.

-- Stay tuned for new experiences on the horizon.
-The pollinator garden at the Arboretum at Penn State is expected to welcome visitors later this month.
-In Bellefonte, all eyes are on The Gamble Mill project, including the anticipated opening of the Creekside at the Mill restaurant, and The Republic bar.
-In nearby Milesburg, Happy Dishes and a second Lupita’s location will soon bring flavorful dining options to the Bald Eagle Valley.
+- New experiences are always on the horizon.
+The pollinator garden at the Arboretum at Penn State is ready to welcome visitors again in the warmer months.
+In Bellefonte, all eyes are on The Gamble Mill project, including the recent opening of the Creekside at the Mill restaurant, and The Republic bar.
+In nearby Milesburg, Happy Dishes and a second Lupita’s location bring flavorful dining options to the Bald Eagle Valley.

 Need more inspiration?
 Visit Dispatch.HappyValley.com